 To hire a foreign worker, in most cases, an employer must get a Labour Market Impact Assessment (LMIA) to support the work permit application.
-An LMIA is the opinion provided by Employment and Social Development Canada (ESDC) / Service Canada to the officer that enables the officer to determine whether the employment of the foreign worker is likely to have a positive or negative impact on the labour market in Canada.
+An LMIA is the assessment provided by Employment and Social Development Canada (ESDC)/Service Canada that enables the Citizenship and Immigration Canada (CIC) or Canada Border Services (CBSA) officer to determine whether the employment of the foreign worker is likely to have a positive or negative impact on the labour market in Canada.

 You can get an LMIA for:

 See Labour Market Impact Assessment basics to learn more about the LMIA and how to apply for one.